AtlantaL/AtlantaL/README.md

-- 🔭 I'm currently working towards a Masters in Data Science and Analytics at the University of Calgary
+- 🔭 I recently finished my Masters in Data Science and Analytics at the University of Calgary (2021)
+- :man_office_worker: Working as a data visualizer at CBSA
 - 📫 How to reach me: https://www.linkedin.com/in/atlanta-liu/
 - ⚡ Fun Facts & Personal Achievements :smiley::
   - Achieved the former highest competitive ranking (Grand Champion S13) in Rocket League